IETF-OPSAWG-WG/draft-ietf-opsawg-mud-acceptable-urls/opsawg-mud-acceptable-urls.md

 A manufacturer has been hosting a MUD file at https://example.com/household/products/mudfiles/toaster.json and wishes to move it to https://example.com/mudfiles/toasters/model1945/mud.json

+The manufacturer creates a new MUD file at the new location.

-The manufacturer simply changes the MUD-URL contained with the files at the old location to have a value of https://example.com/mudfiles/toasters/model1945/mud.json.
+Then the manufacturer changes the MUD-URL contained with the files at the old location to have a value of https://example.com/mudfiles/toasters/model1945/mud.json.
+Note that in order for MUD controllers to reload the old file, it MUST have been served with an appropriate ETag, and appropriate Expires or Cache Control headers {{RFC9111, Section 5.3}}.
+If control over caching is not possible for the manufacturer, then they need to do this in two steps, with the first step creating a new MUD file at an acceptable location (in the above example, perhaps: https://example.com/household/products/mudfiles/toaster0.json ).
+The device then will have to do two firmware updates: one to switch to the intermediate URL, and a second one to switch to the desired final URL.

 The manufacturer must continue to serve the files from the old location for some time, or to return an HTTP 301 (Moved Permanently) redirecting to the new location.

 ### Changing hosting URLs